MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-shadow-it.md

 1. **Discover Shadow IT**: Identify your organization's security posture: run Cloud Discovery in your organization to see what's actually happening in your network.
     a.
 The easiest way to get up and running quickly with Cloud Discovery is to integrate with [Windows Defender ATP](wdatp-integration.md).
 This native integration enables you to immediately start collecting data on cloud traffic across your Windows 10 devices, on and off your network.
     b.
 For coverage on all devices connected to your network, it's important to deploy the [Cloud App Security log collector](discovery-docker.md) on your firewalls and proxies to collect data from your endpoints and send it to Cloud App Security for analysis.
     c.
-Now that Cloud Discovery is running on your network, you can look at the continuous reports that are generated and look at the Cloud Discovery dashboard to get a full picture of what apps are being used in your organization.
-It's a good idea to look at them by category, because you will often find that non-sanctioned apps are being used for legitimate work-related purposes that were not addressed by a sanctioned app.
+Now that Cloud Discovery is running on your network, you can look at the continuous reports that are generated and look at the Cloud Discovery dashboard to get a full picture of what cloud apps are being used in your organization.
+It's a good idea to look at them by category, because you will often find that non-sanctioned cloud apps are being used for legitimate work-related purposes that were not addressed by a sanctioned app.

-2. **Identify the risk levels of your apps**: Use the Cloud App Security cloud app catalog to dive deeper into what the risks are that are involved with each discovered apps.
+2. **Identify the risk levels of your cloud apps**: Use the Cloud App Security cloud app catalog to dive deeper into what the risks are that are involved with each discovered cloud apps.
 Cloud App Security's risk catalog includes over 16,000 applications that are assessed using over 70 risk factors.
 The risk factors start from general information about the app (where are the app's headquarters, who is the publisher), and through security measures and controls (support for encryption at rest, provides an audit log of user activity).

    - In the Cloud App Security portal, under **Discover**, click **Discovered apps**.
-Filter the list of apps discovered in use in your organization by the risk factors you are concerned about.
-For example, you can use the Advanced filters to find all apps with a risk score lower than 8.
+Filter the list of cloud apps discovered in use in your organization by the risk factors you are concerned about.
+For example, you can use the Advanced filters to find all cloud apps with a risk score lower than 8.

    - You can drill down into the app to see understand more about its compliance by clicking the app name and then clicking the **Info** tab to see details about the app's security risk factors.
 ### Phase 2: Evaluate and analyze

-1. **Evaluate compliance**: Check whether the apps are certified as compliant with your organization's standards, such as HIIPA, SOC2, GDPR.
+1. **Evaluate compliance**: Check whether the cloud apps are certified as compliant with your organization's standards, such as HIPAA, SOC2, GDPR.
    - In the Cloud App Security portal, under **Discover**, click **Discovered apps**.
-Filter the list of apps discovered in use in your organization by the compliance risk factors you are concerned about.
-For example, use the Advanced filters to set the **Compliance risk factor** to **GDPR equals False** to find a list of apps in use that don't comply with GDPR.
+Filter the list of cloud apps discovered in use in your organization by the compliance risk factors you are concerned about.
+For example, use the suggested query that filters out non-GDPR compliant cloud apps.
    - You can drill down into the app to see understand more about its compliance by clicking the app name and then clicking the **Info** tab to see details about the app's compliance risk factors.

 2. **Analyze usage**: Now that you know whether or not you want the app to be used in your organization, you want to investigate how and who is using it.
 If it's only used in a limited way in your organization maybe it's ok, but maybe if the use is growing you want to be notified about it so you can decide if you want to block the app.